JohnScotttt/AAS/README.md

 ## After that
 * In theory, everything is OK if you follow the steps I give.
 In fect, you can type 'python **.py' to test them.
 * Now it just only supports one account, one email and one city(because of my laziness).
 I don't guarantee that I will update them(maybe).
-* Maybe it's too cumbersome to complete the automation part, but I'm too lazy to change them.
+* Maybe it's too cumbersome to implement automation, but I'm too lazy to change them.